promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 # OWASP LLM Top 10

 The OWASP Top 10 for Large Language Model Applications educates about security risks in deploying and managing LLMs.
-It lists the top 10 critical vulnerabilities in LLM applications, highlighting their impact, exploitability, and prevalence.
+It lists the top critical vulnerabilities in LLM applications based on impact, exploitability, and prevalence.

 The currently top 10 are: